VilNeo/dltree/README.md

  - [ ] Add documentation to all public structures and methods
  - [x] Remove all panicking elements and return Result<T,E> instead
+   - Inserting and removing elements may panic.
+This will only happen if the tree integrity is violated.
+     This is a library bug and therefore a panic is appropriate here.
- - [ ] Add missing methods like insertion of children (in addition to just pushing)
+ - [x] Add missing methods like insertion of children (in addition to just pushing)
  - [ ] Reevaluate the mutability of all methods
  - [ ] Add concise documentation how to use ***dltree*** in README.md